Archives: Year A-v.1 -Year B-v.2 - Year C-v.3

 POINTS FOR REFLECTION

-SONG: A Eucharistic hymn, an Advent song, or any other appropriate one may be sung.
+SONG: A Eucharistic hymn, a Lenten song, or another appropriate one may be sung.

 Part II